binay047/First-principle-study-on-Quaternary-Hesular-alloy/README.md

 E_f = E_{\text{compound}} - \sum_i n_i\, E_i^{\text{atom}}
 $$

 where $E_{\text{compound}}$ is the total DFT energy of the relaxed compound per formula unit, $E_i^{\text{atom}} = E_i / N_i$ is the per-atom reference energy of elemental species $i$ (computed separately, from that element's own bulk/ground-state structure, dividing its total energy by its number of atoms in that calculation), and $n_i$ is the number of atoms of species $i$ per formula unit of the compound.
-A negative $E_f$ indicates the compound is energetically favorable to form from its constituent elements (thermodynamically stable against decomposition into the elemental phases); a positive value indicates instability.
+A negative $E_f$ indicates the compound is energetically favourable to form from its constituent elements (thermodynamically stable against decomposition into the elemental phases); a positive value indicates instability.

 Both $E_{\text{compound}}$ and each $E_i$ are read directly from Quantum ESPRESSO's `scf.out`-type files: the script locates the number of atoms per cell (`"number of atoms/cell"`) and the final converged total energy (the line beginning with `!`, QE's marker for the self-consistent total energy in Ry).
 The elemental per-atom energies are summed and subtracted from the compound energy to give $E_f$ per formula unit, which is then converted from Ry to eV (1 Ry = 13.605693 eV) and reported both per formula unit and per atom: